BorisNaydenov/BorisNaydenov/README.md

 - Finance and Investments: I’m passionate about understanding financial markets, investment strategies, and economic trends.
 - Marketing: I enjoy exploring consumer behavior, branding, and effective communication strategies.
 - Environmental, Social, and Governance (ESG): I’m committed to sustainability and ethical business practices.
-- Data: I thrive on analyzing data—whether it’s financial data, market trends, customer or ESG insights.
+- Data: I enjoy analyzing data and connecting the dots — whether it’s financial data, market trends, customer or ESG insights.

  🌱 I’m currently learning Machine Learning, Management control, and Audit.
 Soon to be a Master in International Business.